80th Birthday Stadium: History

 The concourses are basic and continue around the entire stadium.
 As with most Thai stadiums, the entrances lead directly into the seating areas with little in the way of facilities for supporters save for some modern and well-appointed toilets.
 The pitch is one of the better ones to be found in Thailand and is known to drain well in the rainy season.
 There are two floodlight systems in use at the stadium.
 There are roof-mounted lights on the main stand side and there are four very tall concrete pylons which stand outside the stadium.
 Both systems were installed because when the SEA Games was in progress the running track, pitch, sand pits, high-jump, pole vault and shot-put areas had to be illuminated simultaneously.

 The large stadium also has its own "Lesser Hampden".
 Just opposite the main entrance to the stadium itself is a floodlit pitch, complete with a running track and a small stand.
 This modest arena would be large enough to host Nakhon Ratchasima FC matches but the ground doesn't meet league standards as it is not enclosed and the floodlights are not powerful enough for evening matches.
 However, Nakhon Ratchasima did use the ground for a pre-season friendly in March 2009 against Khonkaen FC.

 Nakhon Ratchasima FC moved into the stadium in June 2008, having previously played at the Nakhon Ratchasima Municipal Stadium.
 The move was initially on a trial basis: if it wasn't deemed a success, then the club would return to the Municipal Stadium.
 However, the switch has proven a success, therefore, the Swat Cats continue to use the stadium for their home matches.

 In 2025, Yemen national football team used the stadium as their home matches for the 2027 AFC Asian Cup qualification.

+In 2026, the stadium was used again for the ceremonies and athletics of 2025 ASEAN Para Games, which held in January.